claresudbery/ElevatorKata01/README.md

 	ManagerMakeDownwardsRequestFrom: Now has two "expected" values:
 		shouldBeActedUponImmediately and expectedLiftName - so really these should somehow go into some kind of Expect method, rather than a Make method?

+QUS FOR XPMAN:
+	Are my tests actually acceptance tests?
+		Should I have simpler unit tests which simply test the logic of individual lift methods?